 - Story: After returning home from combat, a U.S. soldier struggles with PTSD and bigotry.

 48 Hour Film Festival

-Each year during the Winter academic quarter, Columbia College Hollywood hosts a student-run competition - the 48 Hour Film Challenge - through which student teams are given an equipment package and a set of set requirements, and have from Friday to Sunday morning to write, shoot, and edit a short film.
+Each year during the Winter academic quarter, Columbia College Hollywood hosts a student-run competition called the 48 Hour Film Challenge.
+Student teams are given an equipment package and a set of set requirements and have from Friday to Sunday morning to write, shoot, and edit a short film.

 3 Hour Screenwriting Challenge